be-naima/Thesis-project-portal/README.md

 # Thesis/Project Web Portal

-A comprehensive web-based platform designed to manage the university thesis and project defense process through online.
-The portal streamlines supervisor selection, proposal, pre-defense and defense submission and grading processes while providing role-specific functionalities for students, instructors, and administrators with much more features.
+This is basically a team project.
+This platform is designed to manage our university(IIUC) thesis and project defense process through online.
+The portal streamlines supervisor selection, proposal, pre-defense and defense submission and grading processes while providing role-specific functionalities for students, instructors, and administrators with much more fuctionalities.

 # Features
 ### 1. **Student**